EdgarC370/hello-world/README.md

-Hello to anyone reading this!dbpo d
+Hello to anyone reading this!

 I'm Edgar, currently a Cloud Support Engineer I at AWS, the first role I accepted after graduating from Florida Atlantic University in 2021 with a major in Computer Science.
 At AWS my role is within the Database domain, primarily focused on supporting customers' RDS PostgreSQL, RDS Oracle, and Aurora PostgreSQL.
 I additionally am responsible to support DocDB with MongoDB compatibility and Timestream.